 In the mid-1980s, Jimmy Pike licenced many of his artworks to Desert Designs, a concept marketing company established by art teachers Stephen Culley and David Wroth.
 Culley and Wroth had met Pike through their art lessons in Fremantle and Canning Vale prisons.
 Their collaboration launched Pike as an international artist.
 Desert Designs produced prints, textiles, clothing and homewares featuring Pike’s bold artworks of his desert country, which embodied the colourful and expressive spirit of 1980s global fashion.
 Desert Designs was also a leader in the ethical marketing of Aboriginal art, promoting the artist’s name as well as labelling items with a copyright notice and information about the artwork and its meaning.

-Desert Designs continues to use Pike's artwork in their products.
-Royalties support other artists through the Jimmy Pike Trust.
+Desert Designs continued to incorporate Pike’s artwork into their products until they ceased trading in 2020.
+Their royalties supported other artists through the Jimmy Pike Trust.

 Pike’s brilliantly coloured artworks depict his desert home brimming with life, countering any notion of the desert as a barren or desolate place.
 Ngarrangkarnijangka (spirit beings) occupy many drawings in the Jimmy Pike collection and jilji (sandhills), partiri (flowers) and pamarr (rocks) are recurring subjects that highlight the diversity of the environment in the Great Sandy Desert.